wa-research/imaginary/README.md

 #### GET | POST /fit
 Accepts: `image/*, multipart/form-data`.
 Content-Type: `image/*`

-Resize an image to fit within width and height, without cropping.
-Image aspect ratio is maintained The width and height specify a maximum bounding box for the image.
+Resize an image to fit within a bounding box without cropping.
+Image aspect ratio is maintained.
+The areawidth and/or areaheight specify a maximum bounding box for the image.
+Optionally embed the resized image in the bounding box by setting `embed=true`.

 ##### Allowed params

-- width `int` `required`
+- areawidth `int` `required`
-- height `int` `required`
+- areaheight `int` `required`
 - quality `int` (JPEG-only)
 - compression `int` (PNG-only)
 - type `string`
 - file `string` - Only GET method and if the `-mount` flag is present
 - url `string` - Only GET method and if the `-enable-url-source` flag is present
 - embed `bool`
-- force `bool`
-- rotate `int`
-- norotation `bool`
 - noprofile `bool`
 - stripmeta `bool`
 - flip `bool`